Model¶

 Bounded contexts¶

-CORA is a set of bounded contexts (BCs) organised into tracks.
+CORA is a set of bounded contexts (BCs) organised into groups.
 Each BC owns its model, language, and API surface.
 Each aggregate inside a BC owns one consistency boundary.

 Status legend: Active = aggregate is shipping and listed under Modules; Planned = scoped, not yet implemented.